March 21, 2022

 That’s why I was up so early and hiking before Mad Max or Volt.
 The guys would either catch me or they wouldn’t, but I was all business today.

 I was sitting in the dirt near the creek when Mad Max and Volt caught up to me.
-They’d begun hiking not too long after me, and they’d had been working hard to catch me.
+They’d begun hiking not too long after me, and they’d been working hard to catch me.

 FOUR PEAKS

 Once I was up at elevation, the AZT spent most of the day on narrow trail following the folds of the terrain around the southern side of the peaks before curving around them to the northern side.
-Manzanita bushes with their pink bell-shaped flowers boxed me in along the trail, and then I hit the wilderness boundary signs.
+Manzanita bushes with pink bell-shaped flowers boxed me in along the narrow dirt trail, and then I hit the wilderness boundary signs.
 I’d made it!!

 THE BACK SIDE